mNamouni/perfume-portfolio/README.md

 ✅ Aggregates results into a structured CSV with:

-Season
+  • Season

-Fragrance name
+  • Fragrance name

-Frequency (mention count)
+  • Frequency (mention count)

-Average sentiment score
+  • Average sentiment score

 🗃️ Files

+FragranceScraper(seasonal).py

-FragranceScraper(seasonal).py – Main scraper that collects seasonal fragrance mentions from Reddit posts and comments.
+ Main scraper that collects Reddit posts and comments related to each season.
+It tags the data by season and saves them into two CSV files: combined_posts.csv and combined_comments.csv.

-clean_aggregate_sentiment.py (to be added) – Cleans the scraped text, extracts entities (fragrance names), calculates sentiment, and saves seasonal fragrance insights into a CSV.
+Seasonalfragrance-cleaner.py

+ Processes the scraped data, combining posts and comments, cleaning text, extracting fragrance mentions using simple NLP, and applying sentiment analysis with VADER.
+It outputs the final results grouped by season in aggregated_entities_by_season.csv.

 📂 Output Format

-The final output file, aggregated_entities_by_season.csv, contains:
+The output CSV (aggregated_entities_by_season.csv) contains the following columns:

+season – Winter, Spring, Summer, or Autumn entities – Detected fragrance names count – How many times each was mentioned avg_sentiment – Average sentiment score per fragrance